mantil-io/mantil/docs/api_configuration.md

         env:
           KEY: function
 ```
-For more information about the cron syntax please refer to the AWS docs:
+For more information about the cron syntax, please refer to the AWS docs:
 https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/RunLambdaSchedule.html

+<p align="right"> <a href="https://github.com/mantil-io/mantil/tree/master/docs#documentation">↵ Back to Documentation Home!</a></p>

+#

 ## Private APIs

-Using the `private` field you can set your functions as private which will then require additional authorization for the execution of methods through API.
-Private and public keys are generated during creation of new stage which are then used to generate JWT on each request.
-This token is verified through authorizer lambda function.
-Token generation is done automatically if you're using `invoke` command.
+Using the `private` field, you can set your functions as private, which will require additional authorization to execute methods through API.
+Private and public keys are generated when creating a new stage which are then used to generate JWT on each request.
+This token is verified through the authorizer Lambda function.
+Token generation is done automatically if you're using the `invoke` command.

+<p align="right"> <a href="https://github.com/mantil-io/mantil/tree/master/docs#documentation">↵ Back to Documentation Home!</a></p>

+#

 ## Custom domain names

 Custom domain names are simpler and more intuitive URLs that you can provide to your API users.
-By default, you can access APIs through the default API gateway URLs which are generated for each stage and have the following format:
+By default, you can access APIs through the default API gateway URLs, which are generated for each stage and have the following format:
 ```
 https://<http-api-id>.execute-api.<region>.amazonaws.com/<api_name>/<method_name>
 ```